briannahurysz/MSP-MS/README.md

 Instructions on how to use these scripts are as follows:

-To prepare to use the R scripts, the following packages must be downloaded data.table qvalue fitdistrplus
+To prepare to use the R scripts, the following packages must be downloaded: data.table qvalue fitdistrplus